katleyq/j40-cejst-2/haylee-notes.md

 Files to check:

 - `data/data-pipeline/data_pipeline/score/adding_variables_to_score.md` is the markdown with information about important files to check and modify when adding data.
 Will need to modify to fit our needs, but it's a good start.

-- `data/data-pipeline/data_pipeline/application.py` houses commands (?) about generating the tiles, including the score tiles and tribal tiles.
-Will need to edit this to include our new layer?

 - `data/data-pipeline/data_pipeline/tile/generate.py`: File for generating tiles.
 Modified to fit our usa high and low geojsons